James Majoos

-James Majoos is an Australian actor known for their role in the 2022 TV series Heartbreak High.
+James Majoos (born 2 October 1997) is an Australian actor.
+They gained recognition for their lead role as Darren Rivers in the Netflix comedy drama series Heartbreak High (2022–2026).
+The role earned them a nomination for the AACTA Award for Best Lead Actor in a Television Drama.

-On stage, they have appeared in Sydney Theatre Company's Grand Horizons and Belvoir's Fangirls.
+On stage, they appeared in Sydney Theatre Company's Grand Horizons and Belvoir's Fangirls.

 Awards

 For their performance in Heartbreak High, they were nominated for the 2022 AACTA Award for Best Lead Actor in a Television Drama.

 Personal life

-Majoos is of South African descent and identifies as non-binary.
-Majoos uses he/him pronouns.
+Majoos has South African ancestry and identifies as non-binary.
+Majoos uses he/him and they/them pronouns.